karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 ## Completed (recent)

+- Inline server test fixes (typing, CLI detection, lint)
+  - Use existsSync to prefer project-local tsx only when available; fallback to PATH “tsx” on other systems.
+  - Remove invalid cast to ChildProcessWithoutNullStreams; rely on ChildProcess.
+  - Type stderr ‘data’ as Buffer; avoid any/unsafe member access.
+  - Address template literal type complaints by coercing numbers with String().
+  - Keeps the test robust across platforms and CI environments where local node_modules paths may differ.

 - CLI dev: Phase 2 — finalize inline as default backend and add inline server tests
-  - Tests: added src/cli/local/inline.server.test.ts to exercise the inline server end-to-end (route mounting 200 JSON at /openapi, HEAD 200 with Content-Type, and 404 for unknown routes).
-  - Docs: updated Getting Started and 10-minute Tour to recommend `npx smoz dev` (inline is default) and note `--local offline` as opt-in.
+  - Tests: added src/cli/local/inline.server.test.ts to exercise the inline server end-to-end (route mounting 200 JSON at /openapi, HEAD 200 with Content-Type, and 404 for unknown routes).  - Docs: updated Getting Started and 10-minute Tour to recommend `npx smoz dev` (inline is default) and note `--local offline` as opt-in.
   - Examples: added “Dev loop (optional)” to examples/README.md with the same guidance.